F-moreno/CapiAlpha001/Exercicios.md

 >```

-U Can do it bro, I belive in u!
+U can do it!
+I put iron in u🚀

+Ass.: SVLTCEM